LegoTypes/ha-synthetic-sensors/README.md

 ## Python Operators in Formulas

-The formula engine supports Python logical operators, conditionals, and membership testing for sophisticated sensor calculations.
+The formula engine supports Python logical operators, conditionals, comparison operators, and membership testing for sophisticated sensor calculations.
 For comprehensive examples and advanced patterns, see [Formula Operators Guide](docs/formulas_with_operators.md).

 ### Conditional Expressions (Ternary Operator)